boxiangliulab/locuscompare2-standalone/README.md

     tissue: 'Spleen'
     # Required. eQTL sample size
     sample_size: 147
+    # Optional. seperator of the eQTL input file, can be one and only one char, if more chars are specified, tab will be used instead
+    sep: '	'
     # Tell colotools the field name in the input eQTL file.
     col_name_mapping:
-      # Optional.
+      # Required.
 The rs id field name in input eQTL file.
-If the input eQTL file does not contain rsid, remove this line
+      # Can be other values(like variant_id), as long as they match the snp column in GWAS file,
       snp: 'rsid'
       # Required.
 The chromosome field name in input eQTL file.
       chrom: 'chromosome'